matuzalemmuller/dummy-files-creator/README.md

 * macOS:

-  * Dowload and install [Python 3.7.0](https://www.python.org/downloads/release/python-370/) or [later](https://www.python.org/downloads/).
-  * Download the `Test_Files_Generator.dmg` file from the [releases](https://github.com/matuzalemmuller/test-files-generator/releases) page, extract the image and run the application `Test Files Generator.app`.
+  * Download the `Test_Files_Generator.dmg` file from the [releases](https://github.com/matuzalemmuller/test-files-generator/releases) page, extract/mount the image and run the application `Test Files Generator.app`.
     * Alternatively, you can download the tar package `test-files-generator-darwin.tar.gz` and run the executable `test-files-generator-darwin`.

 ## Manually running and building the app